-One of the best, easiest ways to cook is by using one pan, pot or sheet pan.
-This method of cooking tends to be simple yet brings out tremendous flavors from the ingredients used.
-I used sheet pan cooking recently to roast brats, onion and potatoes.
-The results were outstanding!
+Sheet Pan Brats And Potatoes is a winner at mealtime!
+One of the best, easiest ways to cook is by using a sheet pan, plus this method of cooking tends to be simple yet brings out tremendous flavors from the ingredients used.

 - Easy prep and super easy clean-up.